all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

       indicates the time at which the participant completed the overall health questionnaire.

   questionnaireOnHealthcareAccess
-      A questionnaire on HealthcareAccess that a participant can fill out.
+      indicates status of a questionnaire on HealthcareAccess that a participant can fill out.

+      :ref:`Enumerated values <questionnaire_status>`

   questionnaireOnHealthcareAccessTime
       indicates the time at which the RDR received notice of health care access questionnaire.